nf-core/rnaseq/docs/usage.md

 `--max_memory` is set to `128GB` but your genome is small enough to build using this, then you can allow the exon build to proceed by supplying `--hisatBuildMemory 100GB`

+### `subsampFilesizeThreshold`
+This parameter defines from which threshold in file size the RSeQC `gene_body_coverage` is executed on subsampled files instead of the entire BAM file.
+For very large files this means, that the BAM file will be subsampled to compute the `gene_body_coverage`, for small files there will not be a subsampling step.

 ### `--plaintext_email`
 Set to receive plain-text e-mails instead of HTML formatted.